 - Wood and fabric beads offer a safe alternative for moms who are worried about plastic or silicone beads.

 - Different sized beads keep a baby’s interest.

-- The wooden necklace can take more chewing than a plastic one can.
+- The wooden beads can take more chewing than plastic ones can.

 - Blue is your only option for colors.